grace-maarten/platform-engineering-101/README.md

 git clone https://github.com/maarten-vandeperre/developer-hub-training-exercises.git
 ```
 </details>

 <a id="Step_2"></a>

 ## Step 2: Install Red Hat Developer Hub on OpenShift
-_When interacting with an OpenShift cluster, you can make use of the OpenShift CLI._
-_Command line tools can be found by logging in to an OpenShift cluster, clicking the
-question mark button in the top right corner and selecting the tool you want to download.
-In case you don't want to configure your local machine, you can make use of Red Hat Dev Spaces._

 To install Red Hat Developer Hub on OpenShift, you have two options:
 1. Using an operator.